 This post originally appeared on Balancing Crohn's In The City.

 I was struggling with this identity of being a fun, energetic, happy young adult trapped in a sick girl’s body that I didn’t know, recognize, or like.
-I was “me” but I wasn’t.
-Since the diagnosis of Crohn’s disease at age 18, I've come to terms with the fact that I will always be a girl with a chronic illness, but I've learned to cope with it and accept it.
-What I needed to learn (the hard way) was that there's really no right way to cope with a disease such as Crohn’s because it is constantly changing.
+I was me but I wasn’t.
+Since being diagnosed with Crohn’s disease at 18, I've come to terms with the fact that I'll always be a girl with chronic illness, but I've learned to cope with it and accept it.
+What I needed to learn (the hard way) was that there's really no right way to cope with an inflammatory bowel disease because it is constantly changing.
 No two days are ever the same and I never know what tomorrow holds.
-Even on good days, it's there — this becomes the sad reality of life.
-I have always embraced the challenge of accepting my body and all the different challenges that comes with it.
+Even on good days, it's there.
+I have to learn to embrace the challenge of accepting my body and all the different challenges that come with it.

-In August, 2014 I was preparing myself for what would be the biggest game changer in my disease progression so far.
-When I was told that I would need an ileostomy for the rest of my life (at age 24), it felt to me at first like there was a death in the family.
-A part of me died that day.
+In August 2014 I was preparing myself for what would be the biggest game-changer in my disease progression so far.
+At 24, I was told that I would need an ileostomy for the rest of my life.
+At first, that felt to like there was a death in the family — a part of me died that day.
 My whole life as I knew it was turned upside down and for once I had no control over what was coming.
 I was entering uncharted territory and while I had a wonderful support group around me, I felt absolutely alone because unless you have an ostomy, you don’t get it.

 Two years ago, I was experiencing a lot of “lasts” and some were stranger than others.
 You all may laugh, but farting...
 I will never fart again.
 I can no longer take long, hot showers.
 I can’t eat mushrooms, or pineapple, or brussel sprouts.
 I would never have a soft, smooth stomach that my husband could rest his head on.
 These may all seem like small things to you, but to me they were life-changing, and still are.
 What I didn’t realize at the time was, two years later, I wouldn’t remember this whole situation as a “death” but rather as the start of a new life.